GrbavaCigla/OneWM/README.md

 # OneWM
-Window manager made in python for SmartTV. based on ZeroWM by kathamer
+Window manager made in python.
+Inspired on ZeroWM by kathamer